 To me, this sense of Satanic panic seemed at odds with a country that outwardly projects a sense of permissiveness and openness.
 "We live in a democratic system that is only democratic on the exterior," explains Deaibes.
 "If you go to the core—not just the political system, but the whole social structure—it's a feudal system.
 It was easy to crack down on metalheads because they look so different, and because there's an environment where people are still highly superstitious, where they still believe in miracles and still believe in demonic possession."

-While things are easier for Lebanese metalheads these days—the assassination of former prime minister Rafik Hariri in 2005, war with Israel, economic turmoil, and the Syrian refugee crisis perhaps represented bigger fish to fry than kids with long hair and Kreator shirts— the path is still not clear, with the spectre of intolerant conservatism ever present.
+While things are easier for Lebanese metalheads these days—the assassination of former prime minister Rafik Hariri in 2005, war with Israel, economic turmoil, and the Syrian refugee crisis perhaps represented bigger fish to fry than kids with long hair and Kreator shirts— the path is still not clear, with the specter of intolerant conservatism ever present.
 This means Blaakyum and their comrades have to tread carefully, conceding aesthetic or semantic points for the sake of bigger personal victories.
 "With our first album [2012's Lord Of The Night] I talked about societal issues, but I wasn't… straightforward," says Deaibes.
 "We didn't dare.
 We wanted to make a record that we could actually put out, rather than have to hide and smuggle."

-Similarly, organising an upcoming show for tour buddies Onslaught caused much inter-band debate, since the poster—referencing the UK thrashers' sixth album, VI—was initially set to be splashed with Beelzebub's favourite three-digit number.
+Similarly, organizing an upcoming show for tour buddies Onslaught caused much inter-band debate, since the poster—referencing the UK thrashers' sixth album, VI—was initially set to be splashed with Beelzebub's favorite three-digit number.
 "I was the one refusing to take the 666 out, but the rest of the band who are younger – and more sensible—disagreed.
 I understand them – it makes sense not to risk the concert and let a new generation experience it.
 But I believe making concessions to get things done is just a first phase.
 It shouldn't remain so.
 Things are moving forward, though, and I believe that things will change."

-These changes, it has to be said, will likely incremental, particularly since Blaakyum is operating in an environment where its frontman receives death threats for deigning to criticise a prominent politician.
+These changes, it has to be said, will likely incremental, particularly since Blaakyum is operating in an environment where its frontman receives death threats for deigning to criticize a prominent politician.
 As a weary-looking coffee shop staffer hustles us along, Deaibes repeats a point he made earlier during the panel session.
 "The Middle East is fertile ground for metal," he says.
 "This is because metal, sadly, depends on oppression and being fucked in life.
 We're angry, we're hurt and we're living all this in the first person."

 Alex Deller is defiant on Twitter.